PlayFab/gsdk/UnrealPlugin/ThirdPersonMPGSDKSetup.md

 * Go to Edit -> Project Settings.
 * From that opened window, navigate to Maps&Modes on the left side.
 * Scroll to the bottom, and then you can set the option "Game Instance Class" to your new game instance class directly, and avoid typos.
+* If you are using the Blueprint implementation, make sure that the name matches the one used for your Blueprint.

 ### In DefaultEngine.ini